Step 1: validation of your medical degree

 It allows you to exercise the healthcare profession that your medical degree entitles you to in Belgium.

-Exception: if you requested recognition of the equivalence of your degree from NARIC, you will have to apply for a visum from the FOD yourself.
+Exception: if you requested recognition of the equivalence of your degree from NARIC, you need to apply for a visum from the FOD yourself.

 Step 3: registration with the 'Orde der artsen'